marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "reduce method", "map method", "join method", [array, methods]}}

 To be able to compute ((percentage))s, we first need the total number of characters that belong to a script, which we can compute with `reduce`.
 If no such characters are found, the function returns a specific string.
-Otherwise, it transforms the counting entries into readable strings with `map` and then combines them with `join`.
+Otherwise it transforms the counting entries into readable strings with `map` and then combines them with `join`.

 ## Summary

 Being able to pass function values to other functions is a deeply useful aspect of JavaScript.
 It allows us to write functions that model computations with "gaps" in them.
 The code that calls these functions can fill in the gaps by providing function values.

 Arrays provide a number of useful higher-order methods.
 You can use `forEach` to loop over the elements in an array.
 The `filter` method returns a new array containing only the elements that pass the ((predicate function)).
 Transforming an array by putting each element through a function is done with `map`.
 You can use `reduce` to combine all the elements in an array into a single value.
-The `some` method tests whether any element matches a given predicate function.
-And `find` finds the first element that matches a predicate.
+The `some` method tests whether any element matches a given predicate function, while `find` finds the first element that matches a predicate.

 ## Exercises